Dgab8898/Project_recommender_system_movie_rating/README.md

 # Project_recommender_system_movie_rating
 ## project description:
-Recommender systems can be found everywhere in tody's world. be it movie recommendation on Netflix or products recommendations on Amazon, recommender system are making a significant impact, and it help users to easlity navigate through millions of products or tons of content(articles/videos/movies).\
+Recommender systems can be found everywhere in tody's world. be it movie recommendation on Netflix or products recommendations on Amazon, recommender system are making a significant impact, and it help users to easly navigate through millions of products or tons of content(articles/videos/movies).\

 In this projects we build a recommender system model using Deep learning and neural networks.